openstax/oer.exports/README.md

 ## Content Workflow

-1. vendors (WiseWire, 6RedMarbles) hire Subject Matter Experts (SMEs) to write a textbook as a series of Word docs with markup like `[H1] Kinematics in 9 Dimensions`
+1. vendors (WiseWire, 6RedMarbles) hire Subject Matter Experts (SMEs) to write a textbook as a series of Word documents with markup like `[H1] Kinematics in 9 Dimensions`
 1. these vendors subcontract to people to convert the Word Docs into CNXML files which are stored on a **Legacy** Staging Server
 1. PDFs are generated on the Staging Server for Quality Assurance
-1. As chapters are completed, Content Managers (CMs) migrate the CNXML files from the Staging Server and onto Production
+1. When content production is complete and the book is ready to be published, Content Managers (CMs) migrate the CNXML files from the Staging Server and onto Production
     - Among the many things that happen in this step, one is to rewrite the links because module id's on Staging and Production are different
-1. Developers download a Complete Zip either from the **Webview** Staging Server or production so they can generate PDFs locally
+1. Developers download a Complete Zip from the Legacy Staging Server or Legacy production so they can generate PDFs locally.
+Example: http://legacy-textbook-dev.cnx.org/content/col10128/1.12/content_info#cnx_downloads_header .
+The legacy links are common because CM's work with those URLs and they tend to provide these links.

 ## Tools